There is always some new bowhunting gear coming out, promising to be the latest and greatest gadget or last gizmo that you’ll ever need.

 This includes compound bows which come every few days it seems.
 Hence, many shooters don’t own and shoot a bow long enough to need a replacement bow string.
 But if you do, it can be a bit of a concern.

 Choosing, maintaining, and using a compound bow string is one of the technical aspects of bowhunting.
 Archery hunting equipment can be hard to shop for because it quickly gets expensive and it’s not like you buy a new one every day.

 These problems can be fixed by taking your bow to a reputable pro shop and let them do all the work — tuning up your bow and getting it setup for the next season.
-Truth is, a good pro shop is expensive.
+The truth is, a good pro shop is expensive.

-You could do the job yourself.
-But if this is a rare occasion, then the cost of tools to safely disassemble and reassemble is more pricey than the rate of a professional refitting your bow with a good string.
+You can do the job yourself.
+But if this is a rare occasion, then the cost of tools to safely disassemble and reassemble is pricier than the rate of a professional refitting your bow with a good string.